cloudposse/terraform-aws-cloudtrail-cloudwatch-alarms/README.md

   log_group_name = "${aws_cloudwatch_log_group.default.name}"
 }
 ```
-For detailed usage which includes setting up cloudtrail, cloudwatch logs, roles, policies, and the s3 bucket - as well as using this module see the [example directory](./examples/simple)
+For detailed usage which includes setting up CloudTrail, CloudWatch logs, roles, policies, and the s3 bucket - as well as using this module see the [example directory](./examples/simple)